Brian A. Hopkins: Awards

+Bram Stoker Awards

 From 1999 to 2002, Hopkins was nominated for a total of seven Bram Stoker Awards, winning four.

-In 1999, his novella Five Days in April, set in the aftermath of the Oklahoma City bombing, tied for the 1999 Stoker Award for Best Long Fiction and was nominated for both a Nebula Award for Best Novelette and a Sturgeon Award for best short science fiction story.
+In 1999, his novella Five Days in April, set in the aftermath of the Oklahoma City bombing, tied for the 1999 Bram Stoker Award for Best Long Fiction and was nominated for both a Nebula Award for Best Novelette and a Sturgeon Award for best short science fiction story.

-In 2000, he received three Stoker Award nominations.
+In 2000, he received three Bram Stoker Award nominations.
 The Licking Valley Coon Hunters Club was nominated for Best Novel and won Best First Novel, defeating a field including Mark Z. Danielewski's House of Leaves.
 The Hopkins-edited anthology Extremes: Fantasy & Horror from the Ends of the Earth was nominated for Best Anthology but did not win.

-In 2001, his second Extremes anthology Extremes 2: Fantasy & Horror from the Ends of the Earth won the Stoker Award for Best Anthology.
-Along with Garrett Peck, he also co-edited the nonfiction book Personal Demons, which was nominated for a Stoker Award for Best Non-Fiction but did not win.
+In 2001, his second Extremes anthology Extremes 2: Fantasy & Horror from the Ends of the Earth won the Bram Stoker Award for Best Anthology.
+Along with Garrett Peck, he also co-edited the nonfiction book Personal Demons, which was nominated for a Bram Stoker Award for Best Non-Fiction but did not win.

-In 2002, his novella El Dia De Los Muertos tied with Thomas Ligotti's My Work is Not Yet Done for another Stoker Award for Best Long Fiction, defeating a field of nominees that included Neil Gaiman's novella Coraline.
+In 2002, his novella El Dia De Los Muertos tied with Thomas Ligotti's My Work is Not Yet Done for another Bram Stoker Award for Best Long Fiction, defeating a field of nominees that included Neil Gaiman's novella Coraline.

+Other Awards

 El Dia De Los Muertos was also nominated for a Locus Award for Best Novella (losing to The Tain by China Miéville) and for an International Horror Guild Award (losing to My Work is Not Yet Done).

 Hopkins also wrote two stories which were nominated for 1996 International Horror Guild Awards: the short story "Dead Art" and (with David Niall Wilson) the novella La Belle Dame Sans Merci.